mowayao/ml_ntu_hw/README.md

 # ml_by_ntu_hw

-some solution to homework's programming assignment
+some solutions to homeworks' programming assignment